deekayen/norman/android/README.md

 # How to install the keyboard for usage with AnySoftKeyboard

 This keyboard comes with the English dictionary pre-activated.
-You are able to override this configuration to:
+You are able to override this configuration after installing; for that, see the details in the bottom.

-- Disable the built-in English dictionary
-- Add another dictionary and use both simultaneously

-For that, see the extra topics at the bottom

 ## Steps for using Norman with AnySoftKeyboard

 1. Install AnySoftKeyboard

-You'll be able to get the APK in one of those ways
+You'll be able to get the APK in one of those ways:

-- Through the F-Droid store
+- Through the F-Droid store.
-- Through Google PlayStore
+- Through Google PlayStore.
-- Through the project's [Github's release page](https://github.com/AnySoftKeyboard/AnySoftKeyboard/releases) - just download the latest app-release.apk and install it
+- Through the project's [Github's release page](https://github.com/AnySoftKeyboard/AnySoftKeyboard/releases) - just download the latest app-release.apk and install it.

 2. Install the English language pack pre-built with Norman